 I’ve been fascinated by Air Côte d’Ivoire taking delivery of its new Airbus A330-900neo.
 It’s arguably Africa’s most premium heavy wide body jet, and it’s also the first new airline we’ve seen to introduce a four-cabin first class since the launch of Starlux Airlines.

-This is part of a bigger Africa aviation “tour” I’d like to do, as there are four other airlines in the region that I really want to check out ASAP, including visiting my good friends at TAAG Angola Airlines at their new hub. 😉
+Heck, I’d like to do a bigger African aviation “tour,” as there are four other airlines in the region that I really want to check out ASAP, including visiting my good friends at TAAG Angola Airlines at their new hub. 😉

 Air Côte d’Ivoire is obviously very excited about this new route.
 The airline even held a contest to decide which chef will be catering the inflight meals: